Do you have any questions about the course?

 How will it be delivered and assessed?

-There are a variety of assessment methods including; examinations, written coursework, presentations and practical experiments.
-You will be assessed throughout the year with assignments that must be completed and passed.
+There are a variety of assessment methods including; examinations, written coursework and practical experiments.
+You will be assessed throughout the years with assignments that must be completed and passed.
+For the AAQ every piece of work is marked on its own merits and that mark will affect your final grade.
+This means you need to put continued effort into your studies throughout the whole of 2 years and good attendance is essential.

 Entry requirements